ocaml/ocaml.org/data/workflows/en/01_bootstrap_project.md

 spin new bin my_project/
 ```

-This will take some time, because Spin will install all of the dependency in a new Opam local switch (aka local sandbox), which needs to compile OCaml's compiler.
+This will take some time, because Spin will install all of the dependencies in a new opam local switch (a.k.a local sandbox), which needs to compile an OCaml compiler.

 Once the project is generated, you can run the executable with `make start`